mamartel/endio/README.md

 ### Extensibility: Reading & writing your own types

-You can take advantage of this crate's features and the `read`/`write` methods by implementing this crate's traits for your own types.
-No distinction is made between user types and types for which (de-)serialization is already provided by this crate, and you will be able to use `read` and `write` for your own types just like for primitive types.
+You can take advantage of this crate's features and the `eread`/`ewrite` methods by implementing this crate's traits for your own types.
+No distinction is made between user types and types for which (de-)serialization is already provided by this crate, and you will be able to use `eread` and `ewrite` for your own types just like for primitive types.

 You can write (de-)serializations that differ depending on endianness, or (de-)serializations that don't differentiate and instead use the automatic endian inference of this crate to delegate endian differentiation to sub-structs.